 - A. A number of core courses, as identified by each department, must be taken in the first year except where noted.
 The list of core courses for each department/program is located in the Department, Track and Program Requirements section of this book. - B. Research Projects and Special Investigation-Students must engage in individual research beginning with their first term.
-During the first year, students are expected to register for two of the listed project courses ("Special Investigation").
-To register for such a course the student should discuss a specific project with the provisional advisor and prepare a brief outline (~100-200 words), using the Special Investigation Form.
+During the first year, students are required to register for two of the listed project courses ("Special Investigation").
+To register for such a course the student should discuss a specific project with the provisional advisor and prepare a brief outline (~100-200 words), using the departmental Special Investigation Form.
 This form will be turned in during the registration period and kept in the student's file.
+The student then adds the course to the schedule by submitting the online Individual Study Course form.
 At the end of each term of Special Investigation, the student will give a presentation to the First-year Committee on his/her research (see Article 4). - C. Students are expected to obtain Honors grades in at least two term courses, not including Special Investigations, during their first year of study.
 An extension of one term may be granted on a case-by-case basis at the discretion of the DGS, in consultation with the student's committee. - D. All students must complete a one-term course, Responsible Conduct of Research, in the first year of study.
 This course does not count toward the 10-course requirement.